vd-sh/mp3-player/README.md

 # mp3-player
-Making a classic handheld MP3 player for Macondo (YSWS by Hack Club) — building it to get more hands-on hardware experience.
+Making a classic handheld MP3 player for Macondo (YSWS program by Hack Club) — building it to get more hands-on hardware experience.

 ## About